 Tips for Printing Your Advent Activity Cards

-Now, I hate spending a ton of money on printer ink and paper, but the reality is that printing these things on regular printer paper will not give you the best results.
-I strongly recommend printing on matte photo paper (best quality), or bright white card stock.
-Card stock won’t look as good as photo paper, but at least they’ll last.
+Now, none of us want to spend a ton of money on printer ink and paper.
+But the reality is that printing these cards on regular printer paper will not give you the best results.

 Now It’s Your Turn

-Don’t forget to take a picture of your cards and the activities you do with them and tag @PlayDatesParties on Facebook and Instagram.
+Don’t forget to take a picture of your cards and the activities you do with them and tag @PlayDatesParties on Facebook.
 We love to see our freebies in action!